 Total English Concentration Requirements Credits 18

-The Foreign Languages concentration prepares students for advanced study at the bachelor’s degree level and provides an excellent foundation in the foreign languages.
+The World Languages concentration prepares students for advanced study at the bachelor’s degree level and provides an excellent foundation in the world languages.

-All Liberal Arts students must complete six sequential credits of foreign language under the general education requirements.
-Liberal Arts students who wish to pursue a Liberal Arts degree with a concentration in foreign languages are required to take an additional six sequential credits of the same language at the Intermediate 1 and 2 levels (2010 and 2020) or Advanced 1 and 2 levels (2210 and 2220) as well as complete three credits in a second foreign language at the elementary level or above.
+All Liberal Arts students must complete six sequential credits of world language under the general education requirements.
+Liberal Arts students who wish to pursue a Liberal Arts degree with a concentration in world languages are required to take an additional six sequential credits of the same language at the Intermediate 1 and 2 levels (2010 and 2020) or Advanced 1 and 2 levels (2210 and 2220) as well as complete three credits in a second world language at the elementary level or above.

 A student beginning language studies at CCRI or who has experience below the intermediate college level should select 1010 OR 1030, 1020 OR 1040, 2010, 2020 and an elementary level course (1010, 1030, 1020 or 1040) in a language different from the language of the student’s concentration.